 Animated image showing different parts of Miros' visual identity in use

-The International Museum for the Restitution of Looted Works of Art, a multimedia virtual visit experience, has been launched by UNESCO, an advocate of cultural and natural heritage preservation for over 50 years.
+The International Museum for the Restitution of Looted Works of Art (MIROS – Musée International de la Restitution des Œuvres Spoliées), a multimedia phygital museum experience, has been launched by UNESCO, an advocate of cultural and natural heritage preservation for over 50 years.

 Encompassing a mobile app, a virtual museum and guided tours on historical sites, this project is designed to raise users' awareness of heritage and belonging.
-The content is interactive, immersive and attention-grabbing [fictional].
+The content is interactive, immersive and attention-grabbing.
+MIROS is a fictional work.

 Using an interactive map, the mobile app lets users locate looted works of art and nearby dispossessed sites.
-It encourages discovery and mobilizes users.
-Through virtual reality, information on points of interest is easily accessible.
+Through virtual reality and accessible information, Miros encourages discovery and engages users.

 Museums and partner sites provide specific signage and documents on site.
 A responsive website lists the various works and provides a description of them, tracing their history thoroughly.